 PicCollage – lets you easily create fun collages from your mobile photos, Facebook photos and from the web.
 Use simple intuitive touch gestures to rotate, resize, edit and delete photos.
 Add text and photo effects to your collages, and share them via Facebook, Twitter, and email.

 Popplet – is free and lets you create a visual mind map with ease, combining text, images, links and videos

 QR Stuff – generate your own QR codes which are printable on just about anything from paper to Tshirts

 RefME – fast, accurate automatic bibliographic citations with over 7,500 different reference styles to choose from including Harvard, MLA and APA to ensure your bibliography is always in the correct format

-If your school is investing in iPads it may be useful to know that Hurst Prep is an Apple School and they recommend that out of the wide range of apps available only 5 are really essential to the successful use of the iPad in the academic setting.
+If your school is investing in iPads it may be useful to know that Hurst Prep used to be an Apple School and they used to recommend that out of the wide range of apps available only 5 are really essential to the successful use of the iPad in the academic setting.
 These are: